phaemie/phaemie.github.io/_case_studies/2016-12-24-astrordinary.markdown

 ---
 title:  "Astrordinary"
+subtitle: |
-subtitle: "The Milky Way has inspired humanity for millennia.
+  The Milky Way has inspired humanity for millennia.
 But today, light pollution means many won't get to see it for themselves.

-Through stunning astrophotography, I helped give people a chance to do so."
+  Through stunning astrophotography, I helped give people a chance to do so.
 date:   2016-12-24 10:11:39 +1100
 categories: jekyll update
 project_type: "Responsive site"